LI CLUBS AND ACTIVITIES

 Team members from all grades and of all levels of ability are welcome.
 We strongly encourage and happily welcome inexperienced riders.

-The Lyndon Institute Mountain Biking Team season starts in the fall, generally in early September, and ends at the end of October.
+Practice Schedule: The Lyndon Institute Mountain Biking Team season starts in the fall, generally in early September, and ends at the end of October.
 A sample practice schedule follows:

 - Riders generally ride 2-3 days a week.
 Two of the weekly rides take place on the Kingdom Trails and one takes place on L.I.’s own Simpson Fitness trails.